sunpy1106/gitTest/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of file.
 Creating a new branch is quick & simple.
-Git can merge branchs easily.
+Git can merge branchs easily
+hello world.